 Götz dolls are still produced in Germany in one of the largest doll factories in the world.
 Dolls that have been produced by Götz range in size from miniatures by German artist Ulrike Hutt up to nearly 40-inch dolls by Indonesian artist Dwi.
 They produce several lines of dolls there, including hand-crafted dolls that are made for play but are of high quality.
 The dolls are created in association with doll artists and each comes with a Götz bracelet, artist's signet, and a certificate.

 The Artist Edition dolls are produced in limited or one-year productions.
 There are play dolls that are not limited and priced for wide distribution in specialty stores.
 These dolls include the inventively named Mini-Muffins, Muffins, and Maxi-Muffins.
 Finally, Götz also produces licensed dolls such as Harry Potter dolls in Europe and their Beatrix Potter collection introduced in 2001; these dolls have clothing embroidered with Beatrix Potter themes.

-In 1989, started producing collections by artists Sylvia Natterer and Carin Lossnitzer.
-Both artists still create dolls for Götz.
-In 1997, Götz started a line of children's dolls with Pampolina, a manufacturer of children's clothing in Germany.
-Götz also has the license to produce Harry Potter dolls in Europe (but not in the United States).
-Götz also works with well-known artists Hildegard Gunzel, Sylvia Natterer, Didy Jacobsen, Susi Elmer from Spain (born in Germany), Joke Grobber, Tara Heath, and many others.
+In 1989, Götz started producing collections by artists Sylvia Natterer and Carin Lossnitzer, both of whom still create dolls for Götz to this day.
+In 1997, Götz started a line of children's dolls with Pampolina, a German manufacturer of children's clothing.
+Götz also has the license to produce Harry Potter dolls in Europe, but not in the United States, and they work with well-known artists Hildegard Gunzel, Sylvia Natterer, Didy Jacobsen, Spanish artist Susi Elmer, Joke Grobber, Tara Heath, and many others.